ssinyagin/gerty/doc/gerty_device_attributes.markdown

 * __output.delete-on-failure__ [0]: if set to true, the previous output file is deleted before the action starts.

+* __output.suppress-content__: if set to true value, the content of the action result is not written in the output file.
+This can be useful when only post-processing is required.

 Gerty::CLI::DirectAccess access handler